 ERCOT will determine the Non-Spin requirement using the 75th to 95th percentile of hourly net load uncertainty from the same month of the previous three years.
 Net load is defined as the ERCOT load minus the estimated un-curtailed total output from Intermittent Renewable Resource (IRR), which includes both Wind-powered Generation Resources (WGRs) and Photo-Voltaic Generation Resources (PVGR) at a point in time.
 The forecast of net load is computed by subtracting the aggregate IRR High Sustained Limits (HSLs) in the Current Operating Plans (COPs) from the Mid-Term Load Forecast (MTLF).
-The COPs and MTLF used are the updated values as of six hours prior to each Operating Hour.
+The COPs and MTLF used are the updated values as of four hours prior to each Operating Hour.
 The net load uncertainty is then defined as the difference between the average 5-minute net load within the hour and the forecasted net load.

 The risk of net load ramp is determined based on the change in net load over an hour divided by highest observed net load for the season.
-The fixed value of percentile ranging between 75th percentile and 95th percentile will be assigned to the net load forecast uncertainty calculated previously.
+A fixed value of 68th percentile will be assigned to HE23, HE24, HE01 and HE02 to the net load forecast uncertainty calculated previously.
+In all seasons excluding Winter, a fixed value of 68th percentile will also be assigned to HE03, HE04, HE05, HE06 to the net load forecast uncertainty calculated previously.
+For the remaining hours, a fixed value of percentile ranging between 75th percentile and 95th percentile will be assigned to the net load forecast uncertainty calculated previously.
 Periods where the risk of net load ramp is highest will use 95th percentile and 75th percentile for periods with lowest risks.

 ERCOT has seen significant growth in installed wind and solar capacity from one year to the next; an increase in wind and solar capacity also tends to increase the MW quantity of error in their respective forecasts.
 Hence, ERCOT’s reliance on historical wind and solar forecast errors alone creates a possibility of under-estimation of the Non-Spin requirement.